 An unusual star network: two blade server chassis

 So, if you have exactly two chassis with blade servers, then you don’t need to build a fat-tree.
-You can just connect two chassis together using a bunch of cables.
+You can just connect two chassis together using a bunch of cables, like mentioned in the previous section on two edge switches.
 But there is more.
 In fact, you don’t need two switches in this case.
 Instead of one of the switches, you can install a so-called “pass-thru module” (if your vendor supports it).

 The “pass-thru module” is a fancy device that relays signals from your blade servers to the usual InfiniBand connectors on its rear side.
 It looks similarly to the InfiniBand switch intended for blade chassis, but the difference from the switch is that it does not switch packets between your servers.
 Rather, the pass-thru module must be connected to a real, bigger switch.
 If two servers inside your chassis want to communicate, they cannot do so with a pass-thru module: the packets will have to exit the module and chassis, and enter a real switch.
 The main purpose of the pass-thru module is cost reduction: it costs an order of magnitude less than a usual blade switch.

 This way, you have chassis A with a real switch inside, and chassis B with a pass-thru module, and as many cables between the chassis as there are ports on the blade switch in chassis A. Physically, this looks as two items of equipment.
 But logically, this is still the old good star network topology.
 Indeed, there is only one switch — the one in chassis A. Blade servers in chassis A connect to it using internal PCB connector inside the chassis.
 Blade servers in chassis B connect to it using cables.
 With a bit of imagination, you will recognise a star network in it.